Policies and Procedures

 Consumption of alcoholic beverages may take place only within the privacy of a student’s room or apartment by students 21 years of age or older.
 Students under the age of 21 are not permitted to possess or consume alcohol at any time.

-A number of students will choose to live on the third floor of Estes Hall for a substance-free environment.
-Alcohol, no matter what the age of the person possessing it, may not be present in, or consumed on, the third floor of Estes Hall.
+A number of students will choose to live in Estes Hall for a substance-free environment.
+Alcohol, no matter what the age of the person possessing it, may not be present in, or consumed in Estes Hall.

-Alcohol consumption and open containers are never permitted in residence hall public common areas, including hallways, basement areas, restrooms, lounges and lobbies.
+Alcohol consumption and open containers are never permitted on campus grounds or in residence hall public common areas, including hallways, basement areas, restrooms, lounges, and lobbies.
 Administrative exceptions can be made to this policy.
 Houses and apartment spaces are not considered public common areas in regard to alcohol consumption.

 Refunds for students who withdraw from Adrian College during a semester will be based on the Financial Aid Refund Policy.
-Students who move off campus after the first (1st) week of classes will not receive a refund of their housing and board payments.
-Students not returning to campus housing after the fall semester must remove all possessions from their rooms and officially check out before the end of the fall semester in order to avoid paying spring semester housing charges.
+Students who move off campus after the first week of classes will not receive a refund of their housing and board payments.
+Students not returning to campus housing after the fall semester must remove all possessions from their rooms and officially check out with a Residence Life staff member before the end of the fall semester, in order to avoid paying spring semester housing charges.
 Resident students who are suspended or removed from campus housing for disciplinary reasons will receive no special refund consideration.

 Due to fire safety, residents are not permitted to burn candles, incense, potpourri or tart burners (with either flame or electric outlet) or create any “open flame” situation at any time.
-Fireplaces in residence halls and houses may not be used.
+Fireplaces in residence halls, apartments and houses are not to be used.

 In order to promote a more positive living environment, vandalism is not tolerated.
+Vandalism is defined as any willful and/or malicious action, which results in damage to property.
+Accidental damages not reported are also considered acts of vandalism.
 Each resident is responsible for the condition of his/her room as well as all common areas within the living unit where he/she resides.

 Repair costs for vandalism are charged to the individuals responsible whenever possible.
 When the individuals responsible for damages cannot be identified, these common area damages may be charged collectively to residents of the living unit where the act of vandalism occurred.

 The College reserves the right to charge all residents for common area damages when the responsible person(s) is not identified.
-Damage charge appeals must be in writing within 30 days of billing date.
+Damage charge appeals must be in writing within thirty days of billing date.